bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/sao_paulo_live.md

 ## 10.[[ost] (spi)ritual](song-spiritual)

-The second interlude has visuals of an unknown priest, potentially from [Genxsis](../lore/church).
+This interlude has visuals of an unknown priest, potentially from [Genxsis](../lore/church).
 He uses [ost] (spi)ritual to perform a ritual inspired by the real-life Lesser Banishing Ritual of the Pentagram, something that is used in-lore to cleanse [mares](../lore/mares) before accessing [Youtopia](../lore/youtopia.md).